LionelDraghi/ArchiCheck/docs/rules.md

 Rules File
 ==========

-Archicheck rules file uses a simple syntax to describe simple structural aspect of the software architecture.
+Archicheck rules file uses a simple syntax to describe structural aspects of a software architecture.

 This file may contains :